 If you’re looking for a 100% natural solution to a whole host of beauty problems, then say hello to tamanu oil.
-Derived from the nuts of the Calophyllum inophyllum tree, a species native to Polynesia, the oil is renowned, and more than a little revered, for its restorative and rejuvenating effects.
+Derived from the nuts of the Calophyllum inophyllum tree, a species native to Polynesia, the essential oil is renowned, and more than a little revered, for its restorative and rejuvenating effects.
 Sometimes referred to as the ‘beauty-leaf oil’, tamanu fans claim it can do everything from treat acne to reduce bruising and boost blood circulation.

 But what about its effects on hair?
 Can slapping a little oil onto your locks really leave you with the healthy, glossy mane you’ve always dreamt of?
 As it turns out, it very well might.